jackdewinter/pymarkdown/readme.md

 - make sure to generated ordered/unordered tests to make sure both covered
   - every unordered tests should have an ordered counterpart
   - every ordered tests should have an unordered counterpart
-- link and emphasis (inline) tokens cannot be forced close, rewrite end to not expost :::False?

 - take `__consume_text_for_image_alt_text` and other functions like it and move as much as possible into token classes
   - TransformToGfmListLooseness.__handle_block_quote_start